 In this regard, FRAV does not exclude the potential usefulness of a light signal to address specific interactions with road-safety agents or other road users.
 FRAV notes that means other than a light signal may address such interactions.
 For example, telecommunications technologies may enable dissemination of information to designated or authorized recipient(s).

 FRAV emphasizes that decisions on whether to require, permit, or prohibit the use of such external light signals rests with the individual Contracting Parties.
-FRAV’s concern is to promote harmonization should one or more Contracting Parties wish to allow or require such signals.

-In the event that Contracting Parties wish to permit the use of a light-signal to communicate the operational status of ADS vehicles, FRAV recommends the establishment of uniform provisions to facilitate harmonization of such devices if fitted on the vehicle.
+In the event that Contracting Parties wish to permit or require the use of a light-signal to communicate the operational status of ADS vehicles, FRAV recommends the establishment of uniform provisions to facilitate harmonization of such devices if fitted on the vehicle.
 FRAV recommends that such signals avoid confusion or interference with other lighting or light signals and be:

-Activated upon ADS detection of a road user with a justified safety need to be informed of the ADS operational status, and
+informed of the ADS operational status, and

-Positioned to facilitate recognition by the intended recipient(s) of the signal without indiscriminately signalling ADS operation of the vehicle.
+Positioned to facilitate recognition by the intended recipient(s) of the signal with minimizing confusion for the recipient(s) not intended.

 Illuminated for a duration necessary to meet the relevant safety need.